-The college sponsors several publications devoted to campus information or literary works by students, faculty and staff.
+The College sponsors several publications devoted to campus information or literary works by students, faculty and staff.

 The Corsair is PJC's student newspaper, available in both print and online formats.
 The print edition is generally published about every two weeks during fall and spring terms.
-The Web edition may be accessed at eCorsair.com and includes additional multimedia, blogs, and photo galleries.
-The paper's editorial authority is vested in its student editors, who are selected twice a year by the Student Publications Committee.
-Christina Drain is the full-time adviser.
-For more information, call 484-1458.
+The online edition may be accessed at www.eCorsair.com and includes additional multimedia, blogs, and photo galleries.
+The paper's editorial authority is vested in its student editors who are selected twice a year by the Student Publications Committee.
+For more information, telephone 850-484-1458.

-Issue is an annual student literary magazine published by The Literary Roundtable, a creative writing organization advised by Caroline Dreyer of the English faculty.
-To join the group or submit work for consideration, call 484-1452 for more information.
+Issue is an annual student literary magazine published by The Literary Roundtable, a creative writing organization advised by a faculty member in the Department of English and Communications.
+To join the group, submit work for consideration, or for additional information telephone 850-484-1452.

 The Hurricane Review is a nationally recognized literary journal published annually by the English and Communications Department.
-This journal is edited and formatted by PJC students under a faculty advisor.
+This journal is edited and formatted by PJC students under the direction of a faculty advisor.
 Submissions of short fiction and poetry are welcome.

 Green and White is a weekly district wide employee newsletter published online by the Marketing and College Information Office.

-Warrington Campus Comments is a weekly publication from the Warrington Provost's Office.
+Warrington Campus Comments is a weekly publication from the Warrington Campus Dean's Office.